Kamal135792/comp423-course-notes/docs/tutorials/go-setup.md

     git push --set-upstream origin main
     ```

-    !!! info "What does this command do???"
+    !!! question "What does this command do???"

         "This command creates a connection, or "tracking relationship," between your local feature-awesome branch and a new branch of the same name on the remote repository.
 This tracking relationship is important – once established, it lets you use simple git push and git pull commands without having to specify the remote and branch names each time." - Kris Jordan